kehantan/labbook/docs/protein/sds_page.rst

 **Procedure**

 #.
 Prepare PCR tube and label them.
 #.
-Aliquot sample and sample buffer into the PCR tubes at a 1:1 ratio.
+Add sample and sample buffer into the PCR tubes at a 1:1 ratio.

-    * E.g.: 10 uL of sample + 10 uL of sample buffer
+    * 10 uL of sample + 10 uL of sample buffer.

 #.
 Add BME to each sample.
 5% of total sample volume.